m-cho/proxy-mocksy/packages/vscode-extension/README.md

 ## Getting Started

 1. **Open Workspace**: Open any folder in VS Code as your workspace
+2. **Create Configuration**:
+   - If no config exists, the extension shows a welcome message with "Create Config" button
+   - Click the button or use "Proxy Mocksy: Open Config" command to create a new configuration
-2. **Create Configuration**: The extension will look for `proxy-mocksy.config.json` in your workspace root
+   - The extension looks for `proxy-mocksy.config.json` in your workspace root
+3. **JSON Schema Benefits**: Enjoy auto-completion, validation, and inline documentation
-3. **Manage Server**: Use the Proxy Mocksy activity bar panel to start/stop the server
+4. **Manage Server**: Use the Proxy Mocksy activity bar panel to start/stop the server
-4. **View Endpoints**: Browse your configured endpoints in the tree view
+5. **View Endpoints**: Browse your configured endpoints in the tree view

 ## Configuration

-Create a `proxy-mocksy.config.json` file in your workspace root:
+Create a `proxy-mocksy.config.json` file in your workspace root.
+The extension provides JSON schema validation with auto-completion and inline documentation:

 ```json
 {